 Oftentimes we’re told that we’re washing our hair too often.
 And while that may be the case for certain hair types and people with dry hair, if you’re dealing with a dry, flaky scalp, you should be washing your hair more often.

-If you currently wash your hair only 3 times a week, try washing your hair every other day.
+If you currently wash your hair only two times a week, try washing your hair every other day.
 And if you already wash your hair daily, consider this next tip we’re about to give you.

 3. Try a Scalp Scrub

-One of the easiest ways to get rid of excessive buildup and dandruff is to try our favorite dry, flaky scalp treatment—the scalp scrub.
+One of the easiest ways to get rid of excessive buildup and dandruff is to try our favourite dry, flaky scalp treatment—the scalp scrub.
 Our Hair & Scalp Detox Scrub is specifically formulated to help remove product residue, excess oils, and hard water minerals and get your scalp back in tip-top shape.

 Simply use in the shower once a week and follow up with your shampoo and conditioner as usual.